 There wasn’t much space to work with and we were concerned that the foundation of the wall and the barn had been weakened by the electricity pillar – the wall was very unsteady.
 So Marcus put in a buttress, using all the old stones and lime mortar.
 It was his first stone wall and by the time he’d finished he could pick the perfect stone for each place just by instinct.

 The part sticking out from the barn is an old bread oven, with the access in the barn – there are people around here that still use outside bread ovens – and a well.
 The well in the barn was the only water for the house when we moved here, with a bucket on a chain.
-We had originally thought about putting a separate roof over the bread oven and well and joining it to the green house, but Marcus thought that a single roof would be much better and we can’t use the bread oven anyway, as all our winter wood is in the barn.
+We had originally thought about putting a separate roof over the bread oven and well and joining it to the green house, but Dean and Marcus decided that a single roof would be much better and we can’t use the bread oven anyway, as all our winter wood is in the barn.
 We use the well in the barn for the garden, as it is shallow and doesn’t take as much electricity to run the pump as the deep well, but it also goes dry towards the end of summer, so we have to work on another irrigation system for the garden this winter.

 So, the frame went up: